 Not ready to book a tour?
 Check out our best Paris tours to take and why.

 €€ | Greek Restaurant | Limited Outdoor Seating

 Just a short walk from the famed Panthéon building you’ll find La Crète.
-This restaurant has managed to remain out of the tourist limelight while being in incredibly close proximity to the charming Place Monge and Place de la Contrescarpe, so it’s a great place to stop and refuel while exploring.
+This restaurant has managed to remain out of the tourist limelight despite its incredibly close proximity to the charming Place Monge and Place de la Contrescarpe, so it’s a great place to stop and refuel while exploring.